SaadIrfan618/islamabad-weather-web-scrape/README.md

 5- Latest Report (Time when above data recorded)

 All the information is saved into a data frame and converted into a csv called "weather data isl.csv"

+# IN-PROGRESS:
+Trying to automate using GitHub Actions so that weather data collected and stored automatically at 8am and 8pm